developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to provide the value that identifies the Public Land Mobile Network Lock (PLMN) to which the WWAN adapter should be locked and should be specified if and only if the value ***On*** is specified for the Managed Configuration **Wireless WAN Configuration - Public Land Mobile Network Lock**. to a single Public Land Mobile Network Lock (PLMN).

 The value provided to identify a PLMN must specify both the Mobile Country Code (MCC) and the Mobile Network Code (MNC).
 Since all MCC values are three digits and MNC values can be 2 or 3 digits, the value provided must be of the format XXXYY or XXXYYY, where XXX is the three digit MCC value and YY or YYY is the 2 or 3 digit MNC value.

 ### Wireless WAN Configuration - User Control of Public Land Mobile Network Lock

 This Managed Configuration allows an Administrator using an EMM to configure whether a Device User is allowed to control locking of the WWAN adapter to a single Public Land Mobile Network (PLMN).

-- If the value ***Disallow*** is chosen, then the Device User is blocked from using the Settings Menu to control locking of the WWAN adapter to a single Public Land Mobile Network (PLMN).
+- If the value ***Disallow*** is chosen, the Device User is blocked from using the Settings Menu to control locking of the WWAN adapter to a single Public Land Mobile Network (PLMN).
 This can be used to ensure that the Administrator settings related to control locking of the WWAN adapter to a single Public Land Mobile Network (PLMN) cannot be overridden by the Device User.

-- If the value ***Allow*** is chosen, then the Device User is allowed to use the Settings Menu to control locking of the WWAN adapter to a single Public Land Mobile Network (PLMN).
+- If the value ***Allow*** is chosen, the Device User is allowed to use the Settings Menu to control locking of the WWAN adapter to a single Public Land Mobile Network (PLMN).
 This can be used to enable the Device User to override any locking of the WWAN adapter to a single Public Land Mobile Network (PLMN) that was set by the Administrator.

 ### Wireless WAN Configuration - Dual SIM Dual Standby Mode

 This Managed Configuration allows an Administrator using an EMM to configure whether the WWAN adapter should handle multiple SIM card(s) in Dual SIM Dual Standby (DSDS) Mode.

-- If the value **Off** is chosen, then the WWAN adapter is configured to handle multiple SIM card(s) in Single SIM Mode, which means that only one SIM at a time is usable for all carrier services.
+- If the value **Off** is chosen, the WWAN adapter is configured to handle multiple SIM card(s) in Single SIM Mode, which means that only one SIM at a time is usable for all carrier services.
 To use a different SIM, the current SIM will need to be switched and ALL carrier services will switch to the new SIM.

-- If the value **On** is chosen, then the WWAN adapter is configured to handle multiple SIM card(s) in Dual SIM Dual Standby Mode, which means that two SIM cards, if present, can be used at the same time, but only one SIM can be chosen for each carrier service.
-For example, one SIM might be used for voice calls and text messages while the other SIM might be used for data.
+- If the value **On** is chosen, the WWAN adapter is configured to handle multiple SIM card(s) in Dual SIM Dual Standby Mode, under which two SIM cards, if present, can be used at the same time, but only one SIM can be chosen for each carrier service.
+For example, one SIM might be selected for voice calls and text messages while the other is for data.
 This can be beneficial if the carriers associated with those SIMs have different performance, pricing, coverage, etc. for various carrier services.

 ## Zebra Licensing Configuration